agrekalov/Z_02/README.md

 # Install to Base

-This article about my experience as and SRE and DevOps.
+This article about my experience as SRE and DevOps.
 Let's install Python for start application "flask-sqlite3-todo-crud".
 For more information I added diagrams file.
 This file has name is web_service.png.
 File diagram_app.py has code for generate web_service.png.

 ## Installation
 Use settings.json in .vscode directory and change python path on your PC